krobelus/rate-experiments/README.md

 Our checker is called `rate`[^rate].
-It is a drop-in replacement for a subset of `drat-trim`'s functionality --- namely the forward and backward unsatisfiability checks --- with the important difference that it checks specified DRAT.
+It is a drop-in replacement for a subset of `drat-trim`'s functionality --- namely the forward and backward unsatisfiability checks --- with the important difference that it checks specified DRAT by default.
 When a proof is verified, `rate` can output core lemmas as DIMACS, LRAT or GRAT.
 Otherwise, the rejection of a proof can be supplemented by a SICK certificate of unsatisfiability.
 The representation of the DRAT proof --- binary or textual -- is automatically detected the same way as `drat-trim`.
 Additionally, compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently uncompressed.

 We provide two options that alter the semantics of the checker: